powsybl/powsybl-core/docs/grid_features/network_modifications.md

 The default value is an empty list.

 #### loadMinPowerFactor
-The minimum active/apparent power factor (ie P/S factor) allowed when scaling load reactive power Q.
+The minimum active/apparent power factor (i.e., P/S factor) allowed when scaling load reactive power Q.
 Only applies when `constantPowerFactor` is `true`.

 Normally, the reactive power Q is scaled proportionally to the active power P to keep the power factor constant.